Work is continuing on the Powell River Airport runway extension with the project at approximately week two of its six-week duration.

 A grant awarded to the city from the BC Air Access Program will cover 75 per cent of the project cost.

-“This will not affect any of the regular day-to-day functions of the airport, but the runway will be closed at night,” said Dilworth.
+“This will not affect any of the regular day-to-day functions of the airport, but the runway will be closed at night,” stated Dilworth.
 “People in the vicinity of Duncan Street and Manson Avenue can expect construction noise.”

 Approximately 2,000 truckloads of materials will be transported to the airport.
 According to the city’s public works department, there will be a dump truck arriving at the construction site every five minutes for the next four weeks.